 - B.A., University of British Columbia, Okanagan College

-The historical intersections between philosophy, theology, and imaginative literature, with particular attention to Renaissance literature and the reception of Classical educational traditions.
-The topics of Donnelly's published work ranges from St. Augustine and post-modern critical theory to the Renaissance poetry of George Herbert and John Milton.
+His research focuses on the historical intersections between philosophy, theology, and imaginative literature, with particular attention to Renaissance literature and the reception of Classical educational traditions.
+The topics of Donnelly's published work range from St. Augustine and post-modern critical theory to the Renaissance poetry of George Herbert and John Milton.
 He is a contributor to the new Milton Encyclopedia, edited by Thomas N. Corns (Yale University Press) and to the Oxford Guide to the Historical Reception of Augustine, edited by Karla Pollmann and Willemien Otten (Oxford University Press).

 - Milton's Scriptural Reasoning: Narrative and Protestant Toleration (Cambridge University Press, 2009)